raspberrypilearning/anime-expressions/en/step_2.md

 --- task ---

-Open the starter project: https://trinket.io/html/2d58893157
+Open the [starter project](https://trinket.io/html/2d58893157){:target="_blank"}.

 --- /task ---

 Typically, a webpage has three parts.
 A **header**, the **main** content and a **footer**.

-### Let’s add a header
+### Add a header

 The starter project already has `<header>` tags; everything you add here will appear in your webpage header.

 --- task ---

+A tag lets the browser know what you would like to do with the content inside it.
+A `<h1>` tag is used to say that this content is the largest header on the page.

 On line 29, add in the `<h1></h1>` **tags**.